-Local offices of the NPWS and landowners can suggest places suited to your group size and needs.
+National park agencies like NPWS can suggest places suited to your group size and needs.
 The area in which you choose to travel should reflect the skill level and objectives of your group.
 For example, people expect some noise and commotion around picnic areas, large campgrounds, and developed recreation sites.
-In natural and cultural heritage places, visitors want to experience the surroundings without these distractions.
+In contrast, visitors to natural and cultural heritage places want to experience the surroundings without these distractions.